typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 <aside id="attribution">

+<mark>External Resources Subject to Attribution</mark>

-To expand on this: we are not saying you can’t learn from and incorporate other resources.
-We do!
+We are not saying you can’t learn from and incorporate other resources.
+We do, all the time!

 If you make use of other tools, we should see [code](/topic/html/#comments) [comments](/topic/css/#element-preview) that explain *why* you used them, *what* you referenced, and your overall understanding of *how* it works.

 </aside>